 This evening we had our regular Sunday Roast, as usual it came complete with Spanish Yorkshire puddings.
 Tonight, as it was Mothers Day we had a dessert and I paid the bill.
 I spoil her, I know I do.

 Ever since we arrived here I have wondered if we are actually eating veal for our Sunday Roast.
 I know they eat a lot of it here, I have chosen not to ask, and buried my head in the sand, because I disagree with the conditions the poor calves are kept in.
-We passed a number of veal crates on the way here to Benicassim, and that was bad enough.
+We passed a number of veal crates on the journey from Santander to Benicassim, and that was bad enough.
 Had I found out it was veal I would have refused to eat it, which would have denied the Chef her Sunday roasts and a nights away from the kitchen.
 So I am preferring to stay ignorant on the matter.
 Something I don't like doing.

-We are now all ready for setting off tomorrow.
+We are now ready for setting off tomorrow.
 We have enjoyed our stay here very much, but it's time to move on, the real adventures, if there are any, lay ahead.

 Tomorrow we set out for Benidorm, where we'll catch a train or tram to Alicante for a look round.
 After that we'll probably head for Cartagena, only because I like the sound of it.
 From there we'll go inland to Gaudix where we hope to get a closer look at the troglodyte cave dwellings.